 Contractor Licenses in Texas

 You may be surprised to learn that only 21 states require roofers to be licensed.
-Texas is one of the states that do not require licensure, unless you have a listed specialty trade, such as HVAC or electrical.
-Obtaining a license and registration is voluntary for Texas roofing pros.
+Texas is one of the states that does not require licensure for roofing contractors.
+However, if you also participate in a listed specialty trade, such as HVAC or electrical, you will need a license to complete those types of projects.
+But on a state level, obtaining a license is voluntary for Texas roofers.

-However, what is unique about Texas is that regulations vary by city, specifically for roofing pros.
-Cities such as San Antonio and Austin do require that roofing pros are licensed within the city.
+What’s unique about roofing in Texas is that rules and regulations vary by city.
+Places such as San Antonio and Austin do require that roofing contractors be licensed or registered within the city.
 Without it, you may not be able to get a permit for the job.
-Be sure to research the city and area you live in to see if they require a license.
+Be sure to research the city and area you live in to see if they require registration or a city-issued license.